Is it possible to sue the NHS for negligence?

 The bad news is that legal aid funding for medical negligence was withdrawn as part of the Legal Aid, Sentencing and Punishment of Offenders Act 2012, in all but a very limited number of cases involving specific injuries to children during pregnancy, birth and the initial post-natal period.

 The good news is that there are medical negligence Solicitors who take on cases on a No Win, No Fee basis.
 Such claims are usually taken on under what’s called a Conditional Fee Agreement, or CFA.
-This just means that if the claim is not successful, the solicitor will not charge a fee.
+This just means that if the claim is not successful, the Solicitor will not charge a fee.
 In the event of a successful claim a Success Fee would normally be charged.
 The success fee would be a percentage of the final compensation awarded and would usually result in a deduction from your damages.

-However at Beenletdown, we guarantee that you will keep 100% of your compensation as we do not deduct success fees from your damages in cases against the NHS.
+However at Beenletdown, we guarantee that you will keep the maximum compensation as we do not deduct success fees from your damages in cases against the NHS.
 Most firms charge their clients considerable success fees for these types of claims which can mean your compensation is reduced by up to 25%.
 On a £100,000 claim, this would mean you would only receive £75,000.
 This firm will not charge you a success fee and you will receive your compensation in full with no deduction of success fee.

-There are also other financial considerations to be made that your solicitor should advise you of, such as whether you will need ATE Insurance.
+There are also other financial considerations to be made that your Solicitor should advise you of, such as whether you will need ATE Insurance.
 In some cases a claimant would actually be liable to pay the defendants costs in the event of an unsuccessful claim, and further you may also need protection to cover you for the cost of obtaining experts reports should you lose your case.
 ATE Insurance covers your costs in these circumstances, ensuring that you are not left in a difficult financial predicament.

 BLD — Specialist Professional and Medical Negligence Solicitors

 At Beenletdown.co.uk (BLD for short), we have a proven track record of many years of winning medical negligence claims for our clients.
-Due to our experience and the specialist knowledge we have accumulated in this field, we know that we can beat the terms offered for Success fees with other legal firms and ATE Insurance by other solicitors.
+Due to our experience and the specialist knowledge we have accumulated in this field, we know that we can beat the terms offered for Success fees with other legal firms and ATE Insurance by other Solicitors.
 What’s more, unlike with many other legal firms in this field, at BLD you will always be speaking to an experienced Solicitor from the very first day.
 We will listen sensitively to the details of your circumstances, and advise on whether we think you have grounds for a claim with at least a reasonable chance of success.

 If we determine that you do, then we will most likely offer to take on your claim on a No Win No Fee Basis.
 Just give us a call on our Freephone number or fill in our quick initial claim form on our website.
-One of our experienced solicitors will call you back promptly do discuss your case further.
+One of our experienced Solicitors will call you back promptly do discuss your case further.
 All initial consultations are free and on a no obligation basis.
 Contact us and let us help you get the compensation that you deserve.